janhq/cortex.cpp/README.md

 > ⚠️ **CortexCPP is currently in Development.
 This documentation outlines the intended behavior of CortexCPP, which may not yet be fully implemented in the codebase.**

 ## About
-CortexCPP is a C++ AI engine featuring a Docker-like command-line interface and client libraries.
-It can run as a standalone server or be embedded as a library, allowing you to run AI locally on your computer.
+CortexCPP is a Local AI engine that is used to run and customize LLMs.
+CortexCPP can be deployed as a standalone server, or integrated into apps like [Jan.ai](https://jan.ai/).

 CortexCPP supports the following engines:
 - [`cortex.llamacpp`](https://github.com/janhq/cortex.llamacpp)